 Reading a book requires you focus all your attention on one thing.
 As you read, your memory works hard to remember all that has transpired in the story.
 Each memory creates new synapses within your brain and strengthens the existing ones.

 You could think of it like a brain workout.
 When you read, you train your short term memory just like lifting weights trains your muscles.
 Reading triggers an increased blood flow to your brain just like a run boosts the circulation in your body.
+You will find that reading also helps you learn how to improve concentration.

 Reading allows you to keep your brain active, fit and mentally charged.
 It also boosts your imagination and sparks your creativity as it introduces you to new worlds and characters.
 The mental stimulation you receive from books is great for your mental health and has also been found to ward off degenerative brain conditions such as dementia and Alzheimer’s.